girst/solvitaire-mirror-of-git.gir.st/README.md

  * DONE: more vim mode keys (first/last tableu)
  * DONE: online (key-)help `?`, `-h`, `-v` (NOTE: implemented -h, rest deemed not usedul)
+ * DONE: extreme overlapping: if we are printing a sequence or multiple face down cards, only print `.overlap` lines of the ends, and `1` line for the middle cards

 ## Notes